cottboy/AI-Comment-Checker/readme.txt

 == Installation ==

-= 自动安装 =
+= Automatic installation =

-1. 登录 WordPress 管理后台
+1. Log in to the WordPress admin dashboard
-2. 进入"插件" > "添加插件"
+2. Navigate to "Plugins" > "Add New"
-3. 搜索 "AI Comment Checker"
+3. Search for "AI Comment Checker"
-4. 点击"立即安装"
+4. Click "Install Now"
-5. 安装完成后点击"启用"
+5. After installation is complete, click "Activate"

-= 手动安装 =
+= Manual installation =

-1. 下载插件 zip 文件
+1. Download the plugin zip file
-2. 登录 WordPress 管理后台
+2. Log in to the WordPress admin dashboard
-3. 进入"插件" > "添加插件" > "上传插件"
+3. Go to "Plugins" > "Add New" > "Upload Plugin"
-4. 选择下载的 zip 文件
+4. Select the downloaded zip file
-5. 点击"立即安装"
+5. Click "Install Now"
-6. 安装完成后点击"启用"
+6. After the installation is complete, click "Activate"

-= FTP 安装 =
+= FTP Installation =

-1. 解压插件 zip 文件
+1. Unzip the plugin zip file
-2. 通过 FTP 上传 `ai-comment-checker` 文件夹到 `/wp-content/plugins/` 目录
+2. Upload the `ai-comment-checker` folder to the `/wp-content/plugins/` directory via FTP
-3. 登录 WordPress 管理后台
+3. Log in to the WordPress admin dashboard
-4. 进入"插件"页面
+4. Go to the "Plugins" page
-5. 找到 "AI Comment Checker" 并点击"启用"
+5. Locate "AI Comment Checker" and click "Activate"

 == Frequently Asked Questions ==

-= 需要付费吗？ =

-插件本身是免费的，但你需要一个 AI API 密钥，大多数 AI API 服务需要付费使用，根据使用的 token 数计费。

-= 评论数据会被发送到哪里？ =
+= Does it require payment? =

-评论数据会被发送到你配置的 API 进行评分，请确保使用可信的 API 服务商并查看其隐私政策，插件本身不会收集或存储任何数据到第三方服务器。
+The plugin itself is free, but you need an AI API key.
+Most AI API services require payment based on the number of tokens used.

-= 所有选项都配置好了，依旧请求失败怎么办？ =
+= Where will the comment data be sent? =

-请检查 API 端点后面是否添加了/v1/chat/completions。
+Comment data will be sent to the API you configure for scoring.
+Make sure to use a trusted API provider and review its privacy policy.
+The plugin itself does not collect or store any data on third-party servers.

+= How much additional wait time will be added when submitting a comment? =

+It adds about 5 seconds, depending on the service provider and model used.
+Using a non-thinking model can effectively reduce wait time.

+= What should I do if the request still fails after all options are configured? =

+Check whether /v1/chat/completions is added after the API endpoint.

 == Screenshots ==

-1. 日志界面
+1. Log interface
-2. 设置界面
+2. Settings interface

 == Changelog ==

 = 1.0.0 =
-首个版本发布
+First version released

 == Upgrade Notice ==

 = 1.0.0 =
-首个版本发布
+First version released